-Acceptance of transfer credits is contingent upon the student having completed the course or courses with a grade of "C" or better, and that in the judgment of Student Services personnel, the course credit and content is similar to that contained in the STI course for which advanced standing by transfer is being requested.
-Granting of such credit is entirely at the discretion of STI's Registrar.
+Acceptance of transfer credits is contingent upon the student having completed the course or courses with a grade of "C" or better, and that in the judgment of the Registrar, the course credit and content is similar to that contained in the STI course for which advanced standing by transfer is being requested.
+Granting of such credit is at the discretion of STI's Registrar.